agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

   * Will you share results, e.g. in the form of aggregated statistics on the product home-page?
 * How can users configure and control what they share, and when?
   * What mechanism(s) will you provide for opting out, either partially or entirely?

+These are questions we asked ourselves when creating Hodometer.
+The first step of fostering trust within a community is demonstrating respect for that community.